 Thinking about the meaning of a topic in a larger context.
 A group talks about "what it all means."
-Leaders direct reflection by asking questions that encourage participants to do the thinking, dig into their feelings, and build their own collections of observations.
-Leaders provide atmosphere in which participants feel free to think and say what they think.
+Leaders direct reflection by asking questions that encourage learners to do the thinking, dig into their feelings, and build their own collections of observations.
+Leaders provide an atmosphere in which learners feel free to think and to say what they think.